markusmoosbrugger/EE-Observer/README.md

 ```

 ### Project Setup
-1. Using the terminal, switch to the root directory of the project and run `gradle build` to
+1. Using the terminal, switch to the root directory of the project and run `gradlew build` to
    download the dependencies and build the project.